Signposted from junction 12 of the M4

 Fun train ride for all the family around the park

+This year's event will be on Sunday 9th August 2020.
 The 2019 Members' Away Day on Sunday 4th August once again was a fine, sunny day, and we were joined by colleagues from The Avicultural Society and Softbill groups.
 The Avicultural Society was celebrating 125 years with a dedication at newly refurbished aviaries, with a plaque to mark the occasion.

 Plaque commemorating 125 years of the Avicultural Society; the refurbished aviaries bearing the plaque